 Faculty, Facilities, and Resources

-The university's Health Iowa and UI Wellness programs as well as Johnson County Public Health provide additional opportunities.
+The university's Student Health and Wellness, UI Wellness programs, and Recreational Services, as well as Johnson County Public Health, provide additional opportunities.

 Iowa graduates have job placement rates ranging from 86-100 percent, depending on their area of study, and our Pomerantz Career Center offers multiple resources to help students find internships and jobs.